metafates/schema/README.md

 ## Performance

 NOTE: I am working on codegen which allows you to reduce validation overhead to *zero*.
 WIP!
+See [schemagen](./cmd/schemagen)

 This library does not affect unmarshalling performance itself.
 You can expect it to be just as fast as a regular unmarshalling. **However**, the validation itself does have an overhead: